Five Advantages of Medical Savings Accounts

 #5: When You’re Sick, You Don’t Have to Worry About Payments

 The last thing you want to worry about when you or a loved one needs medical attention is the bill.
-By planning MSA contributions that accurately estimate your maximum potential healthcare spending over the year, you can rest assured that your family will be well cared for.
+By planning HSA contributions that accurately estimate your maximum potential healthcare spending over the year, you can rest assured that your family will be well cared for.
 In fact, many states now allow insurance companies to offer less expensive policies for subscribers who agree to offset higher deductibles with medical savings accounts.

 Different insurance policies and employers offer different kinds of medical savings accounts.
 Therefore, you should ask for information about the availability and the limitations of the health accounts available for your family.
-Overall, an MSA or a similar account can reduce your expenses and your stress.
+Overall, an HSA or a similar account can reduce your expenses and your stress.